 Snowflakes, pine trees, ornaments, reindeer and the fat man himself, Santa– the possibilities are endless.

 5. Opt for minimalism

 A little brand recognition really does a long way.
-And embossing is a fantastic way to leverage your brand's visual symbols.
+And embossing and debossing are fantastic ways to leverage your brand's visual symbols.